drdataSpp/data_projects/Snowflake-Self_Learning/Readme.md

 - To check a newly created Database in Snowflake, Use `SHOW DATABASES LIKE '{database_name}' `

 - retention_time:
 	- When creating a new database using the standard `CREATE DATABASE ` SQL statement, the retention_time of that Database is defaulted to 1 or 1 day.
-This means Snowflake preserves the state of a data for a day.
+This means Snowflake preserves the state of data for a day.

-	- To preserve data more than one day, we need the Enterprise edition and need to set the retention_time while creating an object using the parameter **DATA_RETENTION_TIME_IN_DAYS**
+	- To preserve data for more than one day, we need the Enterprise edition and need to set the retention_time while creating an object using the parameter **DATA_RETENTION_TIME_IN_DAYS**

-	- Time travel option is highly recommended for production databases but not for development and temporary databases.
-Removing time travel and fail-safe storage options in development regions will help in reduction of storage costs.
+	- The time travel option is highly recommended for production databases but not for development and temporary databases.
+Removing time travel and fail-safe storage options in development regions will help in the reduction of storage costs.

-	- To remove fail-safe storage option while creating a database, use `CREATE TRANSIENT DATABASE` sql over `CREATE DATABASE` sql.
+	- To remove the fail-safe storage option while creating a database, use `CREATE TRANSIENT DATABASE` SQL over `CREATE DATABASE` SQL.

-	- Time travel option can be configured later after creating a database using the `ALTER DATABASE {name} SET DATA_RETENTION_TIME_IN_DAYS = ` sql.
+	- Time travel option can be configured later after creating a database using the `ALTER DATABASE {name} SET DATA_RETENTION_TIME_IN_DAYS = ` SQL.

-	- ETL processing databases and tables (in Development region) should be created as transient ones and DATA_RETENTION_TIME_IN_DAYS should be set to zero.
-These tables will often get new data, updates in existing data and deletes, if these tables are created with fail-safe storage and time travel option, we will end up incurring costs for every change that will happen to that table.
+	- ETL processing databases and tables (in the Development region) should be created as transient ones and DATA_RETENTION_TIME_IN_DAYS should be set to zero.
+These tables will often get new data, updates in existing data, and deletes, if these tables are created with fail-safe storage and time travel option, we will end up incurring costs for every change that will happen to that table.

-	- Creating a new database with DATA_RETENTION_TIME_IN_DAYS set to zero and no fail-safe storage option will create the objects within that database with the same configs, but this configs can be manually over-written while creating tables under that database.
+	- Creating a new database with DATA_RETENTION_TIME_IN_DAYS set to zero and no fail-safe storage option will create the objects within that database with the same configs, but this config can be manually over-written while creating tables under that database.

 - Schema:
-	- Creating schema under a database will create the schema same as the Database config unless specified.
+	- Creating schema under a database will create the schema the same as the Database config unless specified.

-	- To create a new schema `USE DATABASE {db_name} CREATE SCHEMA {schema_name}` , to view a created schema, `SHOW SCHEMAS LIKE '%{schema_name}%' IN DATABASE {db_name};`
+	- To create a new schema `USE DATABASE {db_name} CREATE SCHEMA {schema_name}`, to view a created schema, `SHOW SCHEMAS LIKE '%{schema_name}%' IN DATABASE {db_name};`

-	- Similar to Databases, schemas can also be created using `CREATE TRANSIENT SCHEMA` to save in storage costs.
+	- Similar to Databases, schemas can also be created using `CREATE TRANSIENT SCHEMA` to save on storage costs.

 	- Whenever a new database is created a 'public' schema is created by default along with 'information schema'.
-The information schema will hold the metadata information like tables, their column and data types.
+The information schema will hold the metadata information like tables, columns, and data types.

 ## Topic 4: Creating a new Table in the Multi-cluster Warehouse

-- Open a worksheet, select the database and schema where you wish to create the table and use the CREATE TABLE SQL to create the new table.
+- Open a worksheet, select the database and schema where you wish to create the table, and use the CREATE TABLE SQL to create the new table.

-- To verify the table creation and metadata information, use `DESCRIBE TABLE {table_name};` sql.
-This shows all the column and column's information in that table.
+- To verify the table creation and metadata information, use `DESCRIBE TABLE {table_name};` SQL.
+This shows all the column and column information in that table.

-- If a table's column is created with a wrong datatype or name, we can either use ALTER TABLE sql to update the column, or use the new DDL but with `CREATE OT REPLACE TABLE` sql.
+- If a table's column is created with a wrong datatype or name, we can either use ALTER TABLE SQL to update the column, or use the new DDL but with `CREATE OT REPLACE TABLE` SQL.

-- `REPLACE` is a shorthand for this tradional SQL `DROP TABLE IF EXISTS; CREATE TABLE;`.
+- `REPLACE` is a shorthand for this traditional SQL `DROP TABLE IF EXISTS; CREATE TABLE;`.

 - Difference between Deep copy and Shallow copy in Tables:
-	- Deep copy is performed using *CTAS* or `CREATE OR REPLACE TABLE customers_deep_copy AS SELECT * FROM customers;` sql, where we copy the table's structure along with the data in it.
+	- Deep copy is performed using *CTAS* or `CREATE OR REPLACE TABLE customers_deep_copy AS SELECT * FROM customers;` SQL, where we copy the table's structure along with the data in it.
 	- Shallow copy is copying just the table structure but not the data, `CREATE OR REPLACE TABLE customers_shallow_copy LIKE customers;`.

 - Difference between Temporary and Transient Tables:
-	- `CREATE TABLE` will create tables with permanent life, where as, `CREATE TEMPORARY TABLE AS` or `CREATE TRANSIENT TABLE AS` will create temporary and transient tables.
-The temporary tables will be gone once the UI session is killed, but the transient tables will be preserved across sessions but does not consume fail-safe storage.
+	- `CREATE TABLE` will create tables with permanent life, whereas, `CREATE TEMPORARY TABLE AS` or `CREATE TRANSIENT TABLE AS` will create temporary and transient tables.
+The temporary tables will be gone once the UI session is killed, but the transient tables will be preserved across sessions but do not consume fail-safe storage.

 	- Temporary table will exist only till the user's UI session is active and temporary table cannot be viewed or queried by other users.